innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 author: Mike Kroutikov
 layout: post
 ---
-Work in Progress!
-Please come back later to see it in its full glory
+*Work in Progress!
+Please come back later to see it in its full glory or misery*

-We want:
+What I want is:

 1. Train models in Amazon EC2 cloud.
 GPU instances there are quite cheap
 2. Automatically shutdown cloud worker(s) when training is done.
 This avoids paying for idle machine.
 3. Store training data and experiment results in Google Storage.
 This is dictated by our framework choice (TensorFlow).
 TF natively works with Google Storage urls, but does not yet support S3 urls.
 In more details:
    * use worker local disk as `temp` space for downloading dataset in its native format, and unpacking.